Zero-balance account review: Boost revenue integrity and lower cost-to-collect

 - Charge assurance: One of the core objectives of revenue integrity is protecting your organization from compliance risk.
 In addition to leaving cash on the table, erroneous coding also opens up the organization to “over-coding” scenarios, which may lead to costly audits by both commercial and government payers.

-- Patient satisfaction: Patients are hesitant to come back to the hospital because of the fear of contracting COVID-19.
-Improving revenue integrity has an impact on patient satisfaction by decreasing the time it takes the claim to go out to the payer and patient.
+- Patient satisfaction: Improving revenue integrity has an impact on patient satisfaction by decreasing the time it takes the claim to go out to the payer and patient.
 Limiting rebills due to late charges and unexpected patient balances from payer denials helps improve the patient’s financial experience.

 - Mission preservation: Ensuring that your revenue cycle is operating at maximum efficiency allows your organization to allocate resources to serving your community.